rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 more control over app suspension.

 ## 3. Lifecycle State Transitions
+**TODO**: write words about only one transition will be called on an app at a time...

 There are several state transitions where the app and the platform need to interact to ensure the transition goes smoothly.